kamilazdybal/kamilazdybal.github.io/index.md

 ### **Hi, I'm Kamila, welcome to my personal website!**

-Hi, I'm Kamila Zdybał and I'm currently a 5th year PhD student at Université libre de Bruxelles.
+Hi, I'm Kamila Zdybał and I just completed my Ph.D. at Université libre de Bruxelles, supervised by Professor Alessandro Parente and co-supervised by Professor James C. Sutherland.

 This website is a collection of tutorials, articles, coding projects and study notes that are the product of most of my passion that I have for life, Universe and everything else.
 Many of the materials gathered here are related to my research work and I have hopes that by sharing them you might find pursuing science fascinating!
 Some of my research interests (which typically spice the materials you will find here) are: dimensionality reduction, reduced-order modeling, low-dimensional manifolds methods, fluid dynamics, reacting flows and multicomponent mass transport.
 I have a dream that the PDFs will now enrich your journey through learning and experimenting!

 When it comes to learning, I believe in the quote of Einstein: *you do not really understand something unless you can explain it to your grandmother*.
 My aim is to implement that level of understanding into the documents I write (although many times I will assume certain prerequisites that your grandmother should have!).
 Of course, if you wish to profit from the materials presented here, you will need to incorporate them in your journey.
 I have hopes that you will find doing science fascinating, rewarding and inspiring!